HESA Ababil: Ababil-3

 The Ababil-3 is a complete redesign of the Ababil with an improved airframe used solely for surveillance: it carries better equipment and can stay aloft for longer.
 Some sources also designate the Ababil-3 as the Ababil-III.
 The Ababil-3 is thought to be based on the South African Denel Dynamics Seeker, and possibly the Seeker-2D model in particular.
 It is more widely exported than the Ababil-2, and is known to have entered production by 2008, with specific parts manufactured by 2006.
+It was officially unveiled in 2010.

 The Ababil-3 has a cylindrical body, with wings mounted on top while at the end of the body is an H-shaped twin boom.
 The wing design is a rectangle which after half its lengths tapers toward the wing tips.
 The Ababil-3's wingspan is about 7 meters, compared to 3 meters for the Ababil-2.
-It uses an engine from German company Limbach Flugmotoren, possibly the Limbach L550E.
+It uses an engine from German company Limbach Flugmotoren.
 Other sources suggest the Ababil-3 is powered by Chinese or Iranian clones of the L550.
 Other particular parts inside the Ababil-3 were sourced from Irish defense contractors.

 Analysis of an Ababil-3 downed over ISIS-held territory in Iraq, apparently due to mechanical failure, finds that the Ababil-3 is built out of composite materials.
 The powerplant had plain-surfaced cylinder heads; it was unclear if the engine was manufactured in Iran or China.
 Overall, the manufacture was "very economical" and the Ababil-3 was designed for low cost.
 There were also a number of defects in the downed Ababil-3 model, which could suggest poor manufacture or handling in the field.

 Ababil-3s are based at an airstrip outside of Minab, a town near Bandar Abbas.
 Ababil-3s are also known to be based at Bandar Abbas International Airport.
 The Ababil-3 is comparable with the RQ-2.

 The Ababil-3's max airspeed is 200 km/h, its range is 100 km (roundtrip), and it has a service ceiling of 5,000 m.
 It has an endurance of 4 hours.
 An estimated 217 Ababil-3s have been built as of July 2019.